22 Apr 2021 HYN Himalayan Yoga Academy

 Deficient: Ungrounded, ‘head in the clouds’, fearful, anxious

-2. Svadhisthana (Sacral) chakra
+2. Swadhisthana (Sacral) chakra

-The sacral chakra, or Svadhisthana, is located just below our belly button, exactly in the root of genitals.
+The sacral center, or Swadhisthana, is located just below our belly button, exactly in the root of genitals.
 This chakra is responsible for our sexual and creative energy.
 It’s also linked to how you relate to your emotions as well as the emotions of others.
 It gives the sense of “I feel”.
 This chakra is associated with the lymphatic system and is responsible for expressing emotions.
 It also helps us to get in touch with your sexual desires.

 The beej mantra is ‘Vam’.
 Colour of the chakra: Orange